Metro Districts

 In some ways a metro district is similar to an HOA in that it affects only owners within the HOA, and it raises money to fund and maintain improvements.
 Because a metro district is a type of special district, the process of creating a Metro District is dictated by state law:

-• A service plan is written to describe the boundary of the district, the districts responsibilities, and the mill rate they can levy.
+• A service plan is written to describe the boundary of the district, the district's responsibilities, and the mill rate they can levy.

-• City Council reviews the service plan.
+• City council reviews the service plan.

 • The property owners within the proposed district vote to create the district.